Frank Merriam: Longshoremen's strike

-1934 general election
+1934 Gubernatorial election

-In the aftermath of the Longshore Strike, Merriam was highly praised by the conservative San Francisco press for his perceived victory over the longshore strikers.
-During the strike, state Republicans nominated the Governor as its party nominee for the general elections that November.
+In the aftermath of the Longshore Strike, Merriam was highly praised by the conservative San Francisco press for his perceived victory over the strikers.
+During the strike, state Republicans nominated the Governor to run for a full term in the general election that November.
 Merriam, however, had threatened not to deploy the California National Guard to San Francisco if the party would not nominate him.

 Running against Merriam in the 1934 elections was former Socialist Party member Upton Sinclair, who had surprisingly won the nomination of the Democratic Party for governor.
 A third-party candidate, Raymond L. Haight of the Commonwealth-Progressive Party, also challenged Merriam.

 During the campaign, Sinclair promoted the EPIC project, a socialist work program to ensure universal employment for all Californians, complete with the state control of factories, the opening of farm cooperatives and the creation of a cabinet-level California Authority for Production agency to oversee state employment.

 The Commonwealth Party's Haight relied on centrists from the Democrats who believed that Sinclair had driven the party too far to the left.

 Merriam's campaign rallied state conservatives into the so-called "Stop Sinclair" movement.
 Among supporters were MGM studio head Louis B. Mayer, media tycoon William Randolph Hearst, and Los Angeles Times publisher Harry Chandler.
 During the campaign, Mayer turned multiple studio lots in Los Angeles into propaganda machines, churning out fake newsreels to be played before feature-length films in the state.
 One notable newsreel included Soviets arriving in California to vote for Sinclair.
 Also during the campaign, Merriam frequented football games and public events, and on one occasion, attended a hospital talking to deaf mutes through an interpreter.
-Many such events were quickly publicized by the conservative newspaper press.
+Many such events were quickly publicized by the conservative press.

-The end result of the 1934 general elections saw Merriam defeating Sinclair with 48 percent of the vote, opposed to Sinclair's 37 percent.
-Haight garnered 13 percent.
+The result of the 1934 general election saw Merriam defeating Sinclair by 259,083 votes receiving 49% of the vote to Sinclair's 38%.
+Haight garnered 13%.
 After the election, Merriam announced that the result was "[a] rebuke to socialism and communism."

 The 1934 general election is generally remembered as one of the most hotly contested elections in California history.
 It has also been cited by political historians as one of the first modern elections, due to the various uses of popular media and rhetoric to both popularize and demonize candidates.